housing37/defi-arb/SOLIDITY_KB.md

        - `internal`: The function can only be called from within the current contract or derived contracts.
        - `external`: The function can be called from outside the contract and other contracts.
        - `private`: The function can only be called from within the current contract.
+       - `virutal`: function can be overridden
+            "When a function is marked as virtual in a base contract, it means that the function can be overridden by functions with the same signature in derived contracts"
     2. State Mutability:
        - `view` or `constant`: The function does not modify the state and only reads data.
        - `pure`: The function does not modify the state and does not read data.